 Some herbs can be added to food and liquid; however, most Chinese herbs are prescribed as formulas containing between eight and 15 different herbs.
 Dried, granular herbs can be boiled up in water or ingested in a pill form.
 Herbs can also be applied externally in creams, pastes and plasters.

 The Healing Point stocks over 250 single granulated herbs of highest export quality, grown in China.
 This range of single herbs not only enables Melissa to prescribe many traditional and time-proven formulas, but also allows her to tailor formulas to the individual.

 Herbal formulas are altered according to patient response and whether the condition improves or changes.
 Chinese Herbal Medicine is often prescribed as part of a treatment strategy that also includes Acupuncture and is an may be able to assist with many acute and chronic conditions.

 The duration of a course of Chinese herbs varies according to the nature of the complaint and the patient’s general lifestyle and state of health.
 Melissa will develop a treatment plan specific to your needs.

-Chinese herbs may be safely taken in conjunction with most prescription drugs without interaction or side effects.
+Chinese herbs may be taken in conjunction with most prescription drugs without interaction or side effects.
 Please make Melissa aware of any medication or other herbs you are taking during your initial consultation.

 Chinese herbal formulas have various tastes, they can be sweet, sour, bitter, spicy or bland.
 Melissa will select a combination of tastes that will suit your body and palate.

-Chinese medicinal herbs are safest when prescribed by a trained herbalist.
+Chinese medicinal herbs are best prescribed by a trained herbalist.
 Herbalists undergo in depth training regarding appropriate dosages and combinations of single herbs in order to create a formula that suits you.
 Herbal ingredients are selected from trustworthy companies that are certified as having Good Manufacturing Practices (GMP), and testing for heavy metals, pesticides and herbicides.